Beside the Mountain

 Placing cut vanilla beans into a glass swing top jar.

-3. Add vanilla beans: Make sure the beans are fully submerged in the vodka, if they are not take them out and cut them in half so they are shorter.
+3. Add vanilla beans: Make sure the beans are fully submerged in the vodka; if they are not fully covered, take them out and cut them in half so they are shorter.
 Be sure to label the bottle with when you made the vanilla.

 Shaking homemade vanilla beans and vodka to make vanilla.

-• Use a dark bottle or store clear bottles in a dark spot.
+• Use a dark bottle; otherwise, store clear bottles in a dark spot for the best infusion.

-• Wait at least 6 months before using for the best flavor (longer is even better).
+• Wait at least 8 weeks, but 6 months will give a better flavor (longer is even better).

 Equipment needed

-• Glass bottles: Amber bottles or glass bottles with swing-top lids work perfectly.
+• Small glass bottles.
+Amber bottles or glass bottles with swing-top lids work perfectly.
 I like to use swing-top bottles and refill them with vanilla every year.
-They are the perfect size to give as a gift!
-Truly you can use whatever glass containers you have!
+They are the perfect size to give as a gift.
+These ones linked are approximately 8 oz or fit 1 cup of vanilla!
+But truly, you can use whatever glass containers you have!

 • Glass measuring cup